spress/spress.yosymfony.com/docs/2.0/developers/index.md

 header: { title: Developers, sub: Create a plugin }
 prettify: true
 ---
 Spress can be extended by plugins located in `./src/plugins` folder.
+As of version 2.0.0 Spress can be extended with [command plugin](#command-plugin).
-Spress uses a events mechanic to dispatch events and the plugins can add event listeners.
+Spress uses a events mechanic to dispatch events and plugins can add event listeners.
 It’s easy to manually create plugins but Spress provides a `new:plugin` generator command:

 ```
 $ spress new:plugin